RVP FAQ

 Am I responsible for the fights that happen in my business, including in the parking lot?

 Yes.
 A liquor licensee is responsible for the licensed business and any area under their control.
-A licensee cannot allow any disorderly conduct in the licensed business or adjacent property which is owned or leased by the licensee.
-WAC 314-11-015
+A licensee can't allow any disorderly conduct in the licensed business or the connected property owned or leased by the licensee WAC 314-11-015

 Minor Employment and Duties